-The premises of all pouring outlets shall be completely closed and vacated by all persons except those persons regularly employed for management, sanitation and supply purposes, no later than 3:00 a.m.
+The premises of all pouring outlets shall be completely closed and vacated by all persons except those persons regularly employed for management, sanitation and supply purposes, no later than 2:00 a.m.

-(Ord. of 9-7-1999, § 1(4-22); Ord.
-No. 01-16, § 2, 8-6-01; Ord.
-No. 05-21, § 2, 12-5-2005)

 Sec.
-6-22.
+6-21.
 Service after hours at pouring outlets.